LPeter1997/CppCmb/README.md

 * Test and make it work on MSVC (currently only worked with GCC, untested on everything else)

 # Roadmap:
-* There is a work-in-progress lexer that will hopefully get integrated into the library soon
 * Need error reporting and a way to describe parsers to the user
-* Policy for different behaviours (error collection, alternative paths, ...)